afreisinger/killTERM.xyz/terraform/README.md

 This is the place you ***WILL*** incur AWS charges if you create resources.

+## First time initialization
+Before creating any resources terraform needs to configure it's state file.
+The remote_state module has not been applied yet so the S3 backend won't work.
+For first time initialization run `terraform init -backend=false`.
+After that run `terraform apply -refresh=false` to create the remote state resources.

+Once the remote state bucket has been created edit the *main.tf* file and uncomment the block:
+> ```
+> terraform {
+>   backend = "s3" {}
+> }
+> ```

+Then run `terraform --init` again to configure the S3 remote state backend.
+This will remove your local *terraform.tfstate* file so you might want to make a copy of it first.

 ## Terraform variables

 At the top level configuration directory (this directory) 3 variables are required to be set: